-For patients and partners coming into the FBC for Labor: ASC doors are locked between 6 pm and 5:30 am on weekdays and on weekend days and evenings.
+ASC doors are always locked between 8 pm and 6:30 am.
+During COVID-19 restrictions the doors may also be locked on weekend days and evenings.
 Just outside of the ASC is a doorbell to push to communicate with the FBC staff.
 Someone from the FBC will open the door for you.
 If you have any issues call the FBC 860-647-4735.
 DO NOT go to the Emergency Department or Main Entrance.